 Bad Maintenance

-Proper maintenance is essential for any vehicle.
-Without proper and timely maintenance, your vehicle parts can suddenly break down.
-The same applies to the oxygen sensor.
-The sensor might get bad quickly.
-So, maintain your vehicle regularly to avoid such issues.
+Without proper and timely maintenance, your vehicle parts can quickly break down.
+The same applies to oxygen sensors.
+The sensor might go bad suddenly.

 Low-Quality Fuel